Canada Mortgage and Housing Corporation: 1970s

+1980s–1990s

 In the 1980s, the federal government withdrew from the financing of public housing projects.
 CMHC no longer directed funds to municipalities for the building of housing projects.
 Some government housing funds and mortgage guarantees since then have been provided for individual projects.

+In 1983, CMHC received the 1982 United Nations Peace Medal for promoting a better understanding among people of the Economic Commission for Europe countries as host of a study tour on housing, building, and planning.

+In 1986, CMHC introduced Mortgage backed securities as an alternative to investing in individual residential mortgages.
+In 1988, CMHC established the National Housing Awards to recognize achievements in the field and share housing innovations and best practices.
-The 1990s introduced a new era of science and technology, including the development of FlexHousing™, barrier-free housing, and Healthy Housing™, a concept of energy efficiency and resource conservation in home construction.

-However, despite these advances, affordability remained a concern, particularly in the early 1990s as a result of the ongoing recession, layoffs and socio-economic uncertainty.
+The 1990s saw the development of "FlexHousing", barrier-free housing, and "Healthy Housing", a program of energy efficiency and resource conservation in home construction.
+Despite these advances, however, affordability remained a concern, particularly in the early 1990s as a result of the ongoing recession, layoffs, and socio-economic uncertainty.

-CMHC created the Canadian Centre for Public-Private Partnerships in Housing in 1991, aimed at fostering public/private cooperation in housing projects.
+In 1991, CMHC created the Canadian Centre for Public-Private Partnerships in Housing, aimed at fostering public–private cooperation in housing projects.

-In 1996, CMHC introduced "emili", an automated insurance underwriting system that moves application approval times from days to seconds—making it easier for Canadian homebuyers to obtain mortgage loan insurance.
+In 1996, CMHC introduced "emili", an automated insurance underwriting system to reduce application approval times.

 In 1999, the National Housing Act and the Canada Mortgage and Housing Corporation Act were modified, allowing for the introduction of a 5% down payment—a change launched as a pilot in 1992, extended and finalized in 1999—removing a significant barrier for first-time home buyers.
-CMHC also expanded its activities internationally and launched the Canadian Housing Export Centre (later renamed CMHC International) to share Canada's housing expertise with the world.
+CMHC also expanded its activities internationally and launched the Canadian Housing Export Centre (later renamed CMHC International) to share Canada's housing resources with the world.

+2000s

-Housing affordability received a boost in 2001 through CMHC's introduction of Canada Mortgage Bonds, aimed at ensuring the supply of low-cost mortgage funding and keeping interest low.
+In 2001, CMHC introduced Canada Mortgage Bonds, aimed at ensuring the supply of low-cost mortgage funding and keeping interest low.

-In 2002, CMHC was recognized for its innovative work, receiving the Conference Board of Canada's National Award in Governance in the Public Sector, presented to boards of directors that have demonstrated excellence in governance and have implemented successful innovations in their governance practices.
+In 2002, CMHC received the Conference Board of Canada's National Award in Governance in the Public Sector, presented to boards of directors that have demonstrated excellence in governance and have implemented successful innovations in their governance practices.

-Homelessness, assisted housing and Aboriginal housing gained more prominence in the first half of the decade.
+Homelessness, assisted housing, and Indigenous housing gained more prominence in the first half of the decade.
 In 2003, the federal-provincial affordable housing program began, with $1 billion in federal expenditure to improve affordable housing supply by an estimated 23,500 units.

-In 2005, CMHC introduced a 10 per cent "green refund" on mortgage loan insurance premiums for homeowners who buy or build an energy-efficient home, or who make energy-saving renovations to their existing homes.
+In 2005, CMHC introduced a 10% "green refund" on mortgage loan insurance premiums for homeowners who buy or build an energy-efficient home, or who make energy-saving renovations to their existing homes.

 CMHC also introduced two on-reserve loan insurance products during the first half of the decade, enabling Band Councils or Aboriginal persons to access CMHC-insured financing for the construction, purchase or renovation of single-family homes or multiple residential properties, and an insurance pilot designed to increase market housing on-reserve.